Llywelyn Bren: Revolt and siege of Caerphilly Castle

-In 1315, Edward II, as guardian of the three sisters and heiresses of the estate of Gilbert de Clare, 8th Earl of Gloucester, replaced de Badlesmere with a new English administrator.
+On 8 July 1315, Edward II, as guardian of the three sisters and heiresses of the estate of Gilbert de Clare, 8th Earl of Gloucester, replaced de Badlesmere with a new English administrator.
 Payn de Turberville of Coity Castle was appointed as replacement (custos) to Earl de Clare.
-Bren had previously had office under the Earl who he considered a friend.
-Payn persecuted the Glamorgan people, who were then, like many in northern Europe at the time, in the throes of a serious famine.
+Bren had previously had office under the Earl whom he considered a friend.
+Payn persecuted the Glamorgan people, who were then, like many in northern Europe at the time, in the throes of a serious famine which lasted three years.

 Llywelyn denounced the new administration of de Turberville, however he was accused of sedition.
-Llywelyn the appealed to King Edward II to call off or control his self-interested agent.
-But Edward ordered Llywelyn to appear before Parliament to face the treason charge.
+Llywelyn then appealed to King Edward II to call off or control his self-interested agent.
+But Edward ordered Llywelyn to appear before Parliament to face the treason charge to which Tuberville accused Bren of.
 The king stated that if the charges were found true, Llywelyn would be hanged.
 Bren was called "Son of death" by the King of England, and summoned to Lincoln for 27 January 1316, but secretly fled home, and had no problems starting a revolt with the general discontent throughout Wales.

 After returning to Wales, Llywelyn's revolt begun on 28 January 1316 with a surprise attack on Caerphilly Castle.
 With 10,000 Welshmen and his six sons, Bren went against Turberville and the English administration.
 He captured the Constable outside the castle and he and his men captured the outer ward, but could not break into the inner defences of the castle.
 They burned the town, killed some of its townsfolk and started a siege.
-The revolt quickly spread through Glamorgan and Gwent.
-Kenfig Castle was sacked, as was that of Llantrisant, and several others were attacked, including St Georges-super-Ely, Tregrug Castle at Llangibby and Dinefwr Castle.
+The revolt quickly spread through Glamorgan in the west to Rumney in the east of South Wales.
+Kenfig Castle was sacked, as was that of Llantrisant, and several others were attacked, including St Georges-super-Ely and Dinefwr Castle, amongst other places, including Llangybi (Llangibby), which was recorded to have been repaired around 1315/16.
 Towns including Cardiff were raided and buildings burned.
 Edward ordered the revolt to be crushed by Humphrey de Bohun, 4th Earl of Hereford and lord of neighbouring Brecon, who gathered overwhelming forces supported by men of the chief Marcher Lords like Henry of Lancaster and Roger Mortimer of Chirk Castle.
-Troops came from Cheshire and north Wales, and some Welsh soldiers from west Wales.
-In March, forces advanced from Cardiff and in a brief battle at Castell Morgraig forced Llywelyn and his men to break off the Caerphilly siege after six weeks.
+In March, forces advanced from Cardiff and in a brief battle at Castell Morgraig where his forces potentially had a base hidden in the uplands, they forced Llywelyn and his men to break off the Caerphilly siege.
+English troops came from Cheshire and north Wales, and some Welsh soldiers from west Wales.
 The Welsh retreated higher up the north Glamorgan plateau, while Hereford and his men were moving south from Brecon.